ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

 ##### Performance

-You may have heard Angular is slow, but [that's not really true](http://blog.500tech.com/is-reactjs-fast/).

 A few super basic optimizations such as `track by` & `debugInfoEnabled(false)` here speed things up.

+No clear winner here.
+Angular 1.4 outperforms Blaze up until about 2000 rows (approximately 20,000 watchers); after which, Angular's 1.4's performance drops off considerably and Blaze is the better performer.

 ### 3. Angular 2 + Meteor

-**Version**: Angular 2.0.0.alpha.25
+**Version**: Angular 2.0.0.alpha.31

 ##### Setup: